 This article will explain what a curriculum vitae (CV) is and provide some basic tips for writing a CV.
 It will also tell you where you can find further help and guidance with CVs.

 A curriculum vitae (CV) is a brief summary of your achievements and skills and is sent to recruiters when applying for jobs, training places and, occasionally, courses of study.
-The University of Portsmouth’s employability service, Purple Door is here to help you with all aspects of applying for jobs, including help with your CV.
+The Career and Employability Service is here to help you with all aspects of applying for jobs, including help with your CV.

 What do I include on my CV?

 There is no such thing as the perfect CV!
 There are no set rules about CV writing and the structure and format can vary significantly depending on the purpose.
 Below is a list of pointers to get you started, but there are different types of CVs.
-Please have a look at the examples Purple Door has put together for you.
+Please have a look at the examples the Careers and Employability Service has put together for you.

 Do you have example CVs?